Nitro/kubernetes-dashboard-iam-proxy/README.md

 ## Run it on your local machine ...

+1. The proxy needs to be able to reach the Kubernetes dashboard.
+One way to do that is to proxy the Kubernetes API to localhost [as per the documentation](https://github.com/kubernetes/dashboard#access).
+Make sure you can reach the Kubernetes Dashboard from your browser.
-1. First you need to expose some environment variables to the application :
+2. Next, expose some environment variables to the application :
 ```
-export UPSTREAM_DASHBOARD_URL=<endpoint for the Kubernetes dashboard>
+export UPSTREAM_DASHBOARD_URL=<endpoint for the Kubernetes dashboard (see step one)>
 export PROXY_PORT=8888
 export PROXY_URL=http://localhost
-export CLUSTER_NAME=<cluster name>
+export CLUSTER_NAME=<the name of your kubernetes cluster>
 ```
 2. Install dependencies and start the app :
 ```